juan-ecommerce/zensuggest-ai-indexer/README.md

 # ZenSuggest AI Indexer

-This repository contains the Azure Function that indexes Zendesk tickets into a Supabase database for use with the ZenSuggest AI application.
+This repository contains an Azure Function that indexes Zendesk tickets into a Supabase database for use with the ZenSuggest AI application.
+The function is automatically deployed to Azure via GitHub Actions when changes are pushed to the master branch.

 ## Overview

-The ZenSuggest AI Indexer is an Azure Function that runs on a schedule to:
+The ZenSuggest AI Indexer is an Azure Function that runs on an hourly schedule to:

 1. Fetch tickets from Zendesk using the Zendesk API
 2. Process and chunk the ticket content
 3. Generate embeddings for each chunk using OpenAI
 4. Store the chunks and embeddings in Supabase for retrieval by the ZenSuggest AI application

+## Architecture

+- **Azure Function**: Timer-triggered function that runs hourly
+- **GitHub Actions**: Automated CI/CD pipeline for deployment to Azure
+- **Zendesk API**: Source of ticket data
+- **OpenAI API**: Used for generating embeddings
+- **Supabase**: Vector database for storing ticket chunks and embeddings

 ## Setup